S4srihari/leetcode_difficulty_tag_remover/README.md

 # leetcode-difficulty-tag-remover-extension

-Are you feeling demotivated to see *HARD* tag while grinding Leetcode?
+Are you feeling hesitated to see *HARD* tag while grinding Leetcode?

 Are you feeling not excited to solve *EASY* tagged problems in LC?